pkp/ojs/docs/UPGRADE.md

 ### Update Javascript libraries and build.js

-The official .tar.gz releases, and the stable branches in git (e.g.
+The official .tar.gz releases contain precompiled javascript.
+If you are installing OJS using this method, you do not need to compile Javascript.

-`ojs-stable-3_1_1`), contain precompiled javascript.
-If you are installing OJS using either of those and have not modified your Javascript, you do not need to compile Javascript.
+If you are using the git `main` branch, or any of the stable branches (e.g.

-If you are using the git `master` branch, or have made changes to your Javascript code, you will need to recompile it following these instructions.
+`stable-3_3_0`), or have made changes to your Javascript code, you will need to recompile it following these instructions.

 To update the Javascript libraries and rebuild the build.js you have to run